Sezzry/aws-esp32/README.md

 2. **View telemetry data** through the AWS Amplify web interface.
 3. **Receive Discord notifications** when the temperature falls to 18°C or below.

-## Contributing

-If you would like to contribute to this project, feel free to fork the repository and create pull requests.
-Please ensure that your contributions adhere to the following:

-1. Write clear and concise commit messages.
-2. Document any changes in the README.
-3. Test your changes locally before pushing.